THE TRAVELLING HISTORIAN -- EASTER ISLAND

 A Recovered Eye that exactly fitted the eye socket of one of the Middle Period statues lying nearby.

-To restore these many-toned statues to their platforms, large cranes were needed to lift and replace them onto the original platform.
+In modern times to restore these many-tonned statues to their platforms, large cranes were needed to lift and replace them onto the original platform.
 The statues and the platforms on which they stand are considered sacred and may not be touched or walked on.

 photo by G. Wilson